iius-rcox/powerpoint_extractor/README.md

   -d '{"file_url": "https://example.com/sample.pptx", "file_name": "sample.pptx"}'
 ```

-The response echoes the provided `file_name` as `filename`, includes the base64 encoded PowerPoint data in `file_content`, the total slide count, and an array of slide data with titles and notes (if present).
+The response echoes the provided `file_name` as `filename` and returns the total slide count along with an array of slide data containing titles and notes when present.